Last updated on August 25th, 2022

 Speak to your local car repair centre for their professional advice and to get an accurate price quoted for the scratch repair work.

 Mobile scratch repair cost

 Nowadays you don’t necessarily have to take your car to a garage to get scratches repaired.
 Mobile scratch repair services are available and, for a reasonable cost, the professionals can come to you with their equipment.
-The average mobile scratch repair ranges from £80 to £210.
+The average mobile scratch repair ranges from £90 to £300 depending on the severity.

 Stone chip repair cost

 Stone chip damage is a common problem for car owners, but one that’s easy to get fixed.
 The cost for professional stone chip repair, like other scratches, will depend on the extent of the damage and the number of the chips.

 Typically, paint layer damage can cost in the region of £150 on average per job.